bluegraybox/go-wiki/README.md

 docker run -d -p 80:80 <yourDockerHubId>/gowiki
 ```
 (This builds a Docker image based on the configuration in `Dockerfile`.)

+NOTE: If you've built and run a gowiki image before, you'll probably want to stop and remove the old container, and delete the old image.

+## Deploying to Elastic Beanstalk
+**Warning: These directions are incomplete and kinda sucky.**

+Elastic Beanstalk is an AWS service, so you You will need to have an AWS account set up.

+More surprisingly, you will also have to have set up a Dockerhub account.
+EB doesn't let you push a Docker image directly to it from your machine;
+you have to specify a Dockerhub respository for it to pull from.

 ### Generating a self-signed certificiate
 Needed for ElasticBeanstalk nginx config.